TamaLab/residem/_sources/Installation.md.txt

 ## Unit test

-Testing the tool with Bacteriorhodopsin data.
+Testing the tool with `Bacteriorhodopsin` data.
 There are two python scripts which can be used to run, reproduce images as in the [published article](https://doi.org/10.1021/acs.jcim.4c00858)
 .
-The name of the scripts are `residem_unit_test.py` and `SVD_unit_test.py` which are available in tests directory.
+The name of the scripts are `residem_unit_test.py` and `SVD_unit_test.py` which are available in `test_data` directory in tests as zip file.
-The main script `residem_unit_test.py` can be used to test the tool and reproduce the certain figures as in [published article](https://doi.org/10.1021/acs.jcim.4c00858)
+The main script `residem_unit_test.py` can be used to test the tool and reproduce certain figures as in [published article](https://doi.org/10.1021/acs.jcim.4c00858)
 .
 This script computes the isomorphous difference density for Bacteriorhodopsin(bR) for 13 time delays as published by [Nango et al.](https://www.science.org/doi/10.1126/science.aah3497)